duckduckgo/zeroclickinfo-spice/README.md

 2) That callback function is defined by you, and takes the JSON object from the external API and parses out the information needed for display.

 3) Your callback function calls the nra function with the appropriate variables.
 That is the internal function we use to display the Zero-click Info box for spice plugins.
 You pass nra a object that takes the following parameters.
+We are in the process of cleaning up this interface to be way more intuitive :)

 ```js
 // Requried snippet (abstract).
 It can be pure HTML in which case it is set via innerHTML, but better is it is an object, in which case onclick and other event handlers won't be destroyed.